copperwater/xNetHack/doc/xnh-changelog-7.0.md

     not cure it.
   - The various mummies inflict increasingly higher durations of withering as they increase in difficulty.
+- You can #rub silver items while withering to reduce the remaining duration:
+  - The amount of withering duration cancelled generally equals the total weight of the rubbed items.
+E.g. a weight-11 silver dagger will shorten withering by up to 11 turns.
+  - This corrodes and/or destroys the silver items in the process.
+Each application of the silver causes 1 level of corrosion per 1/4 of the object's weight.
+If it goes past thoroughly corroded it disintegrates.
+  - Items that are not subject to corrosion (e.g. the silver wand/ring) just get destroyed, regardless of how much withering they stopped.
+  - Erodeproof silver and artifacts are not protected from corrosion or destruction.
+  - The Bell of Opening cannot corrode or be destroyed, so using it to fix withering instead uses up its charges, and it won't work when out of charges.

 ### Interface changes